deafPLUS Carer Service

 - Health & Wellbeing – deafPLUS provides health & wellbeing activities at all it’s centres.
 For example, we organise social gatherings, activities, outings, bingo groups, and many more.
 Contact us to find out how we can support you.

 - Getting a break – Being a carer can be hard work and you might need to take a break sometimes.
 Respite can mean different things to different carers, it can mean:

-- getting more paid help at home – this could be via paid workers helping with care or getting more help with tasks around the home. deafPLUS can do this via our YOUchoose service.
+- getting more paid help at home – this could be via paid workers helping with care or getting more help with tasks around the home. deafPLUS can do this via our PA Community Support Service.

-- getting someone to keep the person you care for company whilst you go out – sitting and befriending services,
+- getting someone to keep the person you care for company whilst you go out,

 - doing something you enjoy,

 - you, or the person you care for, taking part in activities outside the home.